 Jumping on the popularity of trend setters BabyZen Yoyo and the GB Pockit, travel pushchairs and strollers are evolving all the time – with new compact pushchairs all vying to be the lightest and smallest and marketing themselves as a stroller that fits into a overhead bin.

-For 2021, here are the latest options, including the Bugaboo Ant and Silver Jet, which meet most airline cabin baggage guidelines.
+For 2023, here are the latest options, including the Bugaboo Butterfly which meets most airline cabin baggage guidelines.
 (The guide below this will show what size cabin baggage airlines allow and which strollers meet this criteria.)

 6 Cabin Size Strollers Perfect For Plane Travel which Fit in Most Overhead Bins